Independent Sample t test using SPSS

-Suppose a researcher want to discover whether left and right handed telephone operators differed in the time it took them to answer calls.
+Suppose a researcher wants to discover whether left and right-handed telephone operators differed in the time it took them to answer calls.
 The data for reaction time were obtained (RT’s measured in seconds):

 |Subject no.||RTs (Left)||Subject no.||RTs (Right)|

-The mean reaction times suggest that the left-handers were slower but does a t-test confirm this?
+The mean reaction times suggest that the left-handers were slower but do a t-test confirm this?

-Perform the Following step by running the SPSS and entering the data set in SPSS data view
+Perform the following step by running the SPSS and entering the data set in the SPSS data view

 - Click Analyze > Compare Means > Independent-Samples T Test… on the top menu as shown below.